Betaloc Tablets (Metoprolol Tartrate)

 Drug Interactions

-• Other beta-blocker medicines, including beta-blocker eye drops
+• Other beta-blockers, including eye drops

-• Calcium channel blockers (verapamil, diltiazem)
+• Calcium channel blockers like verapamil and diltiazem

 • Monoamine-oxidase inhibitors (MAOIs)